Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

-However, special mechanisms are needed to exploit the acceleration benefits of the tensor sparsity, size reduction, and quantization.
-This is because, while hardware accelerators for ML can process low-precision tensors, they cannot inherently benefit from sparsity of tensors \cite{zhang2016cambricon, han2016eie}.
-Without special support for sparse tensors, accelerators still fetch all the data including zero values from the memory and feed into the PEs, thereby wasting the execution time.
-Additionally, unstructured zeros in tensors make exploiting sparsity hard, since accelerators are conventionally designed for performing structured computations with regular memory access and communication patterns.
-The goal of exploiting sparsity is to exploit all forms of sparsity possible to reduce computation and memory, while avoiding adding performance, power, and area overheads.
+Special mechanisms are needed to exploit the acceleration benefits due to tensor sparsity, size reduction, and quantization.
+This is because, while hardware accelerators for ML can process low-precision tensors, they inherently cannot benefit from sparsity \cite{zhang2016cambricon, han2016eie}.
+They are designed for performing structured computations with regular memory accesses and communication patterns.
+Without special support for sparse tensors, they fetch all the data, including zero values from memory and feed into PEs, thereby wasting the execution time.
+Sparsity, especially unstructured, induces irregularity in processing since non-zeros (NZs) or blocks of NZs are scattered across tensors.
+So, leveraging sparsity necessitates additional mechanisms to store, extract, communicate, compute, and load-balance the NZs and the corresponding hardware or software support.
+The goal of exploiting sparsity is to exploit all forms of sparsity possible to considerably reduce computation, communication, and storage of zeros while avoiding adding performance, power, and area overheads.
 Exploiting sparsity effectively depends on tailoring the data encoding and extraction, dataflow, memory banking structure, interconnect design, and write-back mechanisms.
-Further, exploiting sparsity requires new representations and enables new opportunities for hardware/software/algorithm co-design.
-In this survey, we discuss different accelerator designs that have leveraged sparsity of different tensors and different opportunities for performance-gains and energy efficiency.
-Tensor decomposition and dimension reduction yield tensors of varying sizes in different layers of various models \cite{tan2019efficientnet, chen2019eyeriss}.
-Dataflow mechanisms for executing layers of a model are usually optimized for a fixed set of commonly used layers (regular-shaped and symmetric dimensions), and hence they often become ill-suited for processing tensors with reduced dimensions or reduced shapes \cite{chen2019eyeriss}.
-So, this survey describes characteristics of different layers of the models and how explorations of optimized dataflow mappings can effectively map sparse and irregular-shaped tensors.
-Further, tensors quantized with value sharing require additional support to look up in a dictionary and to obtain the quantized value.
-The survey also discusses such techniques and accelerators that leverage value-similarity and support variable bit-widths of the tensors.
+Further, it requires new representations and enables new opportunities for hardware/software/model co-designs.
+In this survey, we mainly discuss different accelerator designs that have leveraged the sparsity of different tensors and different opportunities for performance gains and energy efficiency.
+Tensor decomposition and dimension reduction yield tensors of various sizes and asymmetric shapes \cite{tan2019efficientnet, chen2019eyeriss}.
+Dataflow mechanisms for executing layers of the models are typically optimized well for some commonly used layers (symmetric dimensions).
+They often become ill-suited for processing tensors with reduced dimensions \cite{chen2019eyeriss} and different functionality.
+So, we describe how configurable designs and flexible dataflows can help to achieve efficient execution.
+Sparse tensors quantized with value sharing require additional support to index a dictionary for obtaining shared values.
+The survey also discusses how accelerators leverage value similarity across inputs, weights, or outputs and support variable bit-widths of sparse tensors.